Photo: Competitors from the 2018 National Women's Moot

 The 2019 Moot will be held in Sydney from Monday 30 September to Thursday 3 October.

-Registration for the 2019 Competition has been opened!
+Registration for the 2019 Competition has opened!
 Further information will be available in the coming weeks so please keep an eye on this page for more details to come.